plq/mimi/draft-arslan-mimi-outer-02.md

 Some other key differences with the JMAP Email object are as follows:

 1. The "content" property was added to represent inline data where appropriate.
-2. The root content needs to represent an abstract structure, serialized as any popular format (json, xml, msgpack, etc.).
+2. The root content "MUST" represent an abstract structure, serialized as any popular format (json, xml, msgpack, etc.).
 3. An XML-like namespacing structure needs to be specified so that both standards-compliant and proprietary objects can coexist.
 (Forcing the inner